grycap/scar/README.md

 ## Basic Usage

-1. Create a Lambda function to execute a container (out of a Docker image is stored in Docker Hub)
+1. Create a Lambda function to execute a container (out of a Docker image that is stored in Docker Hub).

+In these examples the popular [chuanwen/cowsay](https://hub.docker.com/r/chuanwen/cowsay/) Docker image in Docker Hub will be employed:
 ```
 scar init -n lambda-docker-cowsay -m 128 -t 300 chuanwen/cowsay
 ```
 Notice that the memory and time limits for the Lambda function can be specified.
-Further information is available querying the help:
+Further information is available in the help:
 ```
 scar --help
 ```